Crown group

 Clade T is a total group or pan-group, its extant species organized into crown groups C1 and C2.
 Within clade T are sister clades T1 and C2.
 Clade T1 comprises crown group C1 and the stem group S1 which is the set of extinct species that are closer to C1 than any other crown group of extant species.

-In phylogenetics, the crown group or crown assemblage is a collection of species composed of the living representatives of the collection, the most recent common ancestor of the collection, and all descendants of the most recent common ancestor.
+In phylogenetics, the crown group, crown clade, or crown assemblage is a collection of species composed of the living representatives of the collection, the most recent common ancestor of the collection, and all descendants of the most recent common ancestor.
 It is thus a way of defining a clade, a group consisting of a species and all its extant or extinct descendants.
-For example, Neornithes (birds) can be defined as a crown group, which includes the most recent common ancestor of all modern birds, and all of its extant or extinct descendants.
+For example, Aves (birds) can be defined as a crown group, which includes the most recent common ancestor of all modern birds, and all of its extant or extinct descendants.